Keto Cinnamon Bread

 Instructions

-• In a large mixing bowl, combine your dry ingredients and mix well.
-Add the rest of the ingredients and mix well, until fully incorporated.
+• In a large mixing bowl, combine the almond flour, coconut flour, allulose, baking powder, salt, and cinnamon, and mix well.
+Add the butter, eggs, Greek yogurt, milk, and vanilla extract, and mix until incorporated.
+Do not overmix.

 • Transfer the batter into the loaf pan.
 Sprinkle the cinnamon and sweetener over the top.
 Bake the cinnamon bread for 45-50 minutes, until a skewer comes out clean and the topping is crunchy.